renanairshai/BrandHubWebsite/README.md

 - **Link-Based Repository**: Every item is a link to external resources (Google Drive, Figma, etc.)
 - **No File Hosting**: The website is purely a directory/index - all assets remain in their original locations
-- **Dynamic Content Management**: All items and categories are managed through Google Sheets/CSV files
+- **Fully Dynamic System**: Filter buttons and accordion sections auto-generate from Google Sheet data
-- **Smart Filtering**: Filter assets by sub-brands and media types
+- **Smart Filtering**: Filter by brands, categories, and tags - items can appear in multiple filters
-- **Highlights Section**: Showcase frequently requested or newly added materials
+- **Easy Access Sidebar**: Showcase frequently requested or newly added materials
 - **Dark Mode**: Toggle between light and dark themes
+- **Responsive Design**: Section titles appear when layout stacks (tablet/mobile)
+- **Professional Branding**: Lightricks favicon appears in browser tabs
 - **Request System**: Direct link to request form for brand team

 ---